georgeamccarthy/downhill-simplex-method/README.md

 # downhill-simplex-method
 Finds the global minimum of the Rosenbrock function using the downhill simplex method also known as the Nelder-Mead method.

 Assignment completed for experimental physics and computing 2 unit.
+Grade: 95%

 Rosenbrock visualized with plot.py in 2D to show local vs global maxima: